jacques/docs.npmjs.com/content/getting-started/scoped-packages.md

 npm config set scope username
 ```

-## Publishing a scoped package
+## Publishing a Scoped Package

-Scoped packages are private by default.
+By default, scoped packages are private.
 To publish private modules, you need to be a paid [private modules](https://www.npmjs.com/private-modules) user.

 Public scoped modules are free and don't require a paid subscription.
 To publish a public scoped module, set the access option when publishing it.
 This option will remain set for all subsequent publishes.